joschout/SubmodularMaximization/README.md

         raise NotImplementedError('abstract method')
 ```

 ### The Optimizers
-Every included optimizer inherits the class `AbstractOptimizer`.
+Every included optimizer inherits the class `AbstractOptimizer` (or `AbstractSubmodularFunctionValueReuse`).
 Each optimizer should be initialized with at least two arguments:
 1. the objective function to be optimized
 2. the ground set of items.
 The optimizers will search over the power set of this ground set.